 Where is the problem?

-Anyway, umpires seem to struggle with the rule, as there is no consistency in the rules appliance.
-Considering their position in the playing area, the size of the ball and the speed it moves, judging whether the arm is hiding the ball or not, for example, seems a quite difficult task.
+The umpires seem to struggle with the rule, as there is no consistency in the rule’s application.
+Considering their position in the playing area, the size of the ball and the speed it moves, judging, for example, whether the arm is hiding the ball or not seems quite a difficult task.

-Remember now one of the goals of the new service rule: having minimum amount of judging by the umpires.
+Remember one of the goals of the new service rule: having a minimum amount of judging by the umpires.
 Has it really been a successful change then?
 Umpires have the final say.